 The decision to seek accreditation is linked to a desire to benchmark our strategies and processes against global norms in the veterinary and biomedical sciences.
 Accreditation confirms that our programmes and management meet or exceed international standards.

 If you gain a vet degree from the RVC you have an edge if you want to work in North America.

-That’s because the RVC is the only English veterinary school to have full Accreditation from the American Veterinary Medical Association.
+That’s because the RVC has full Accreditation from the American Veterinary Medical Association.
 To practice in North America, you have to graduate from an accredited school, and pass the NAVLE - see below.